Findability: History

 Heather Lutze is thought to have created the term in the early 2000s.
 The popularization of the term findability for the Web is usually credited to Peter Morville.
 In 2005 he defined it as: "the ability of users to identify an appropriate Web site and navigate the pages of the site to discover and retrieve relevant information resources", though it appears to have been first coined in a public context referring to the web and information retrieval by Alkis Papadopoullos in a 2005 article entitled "Findability".

 External findability

-External findability is the domain of Internet marketing and search engine optimization (SEO) tactics.
+External findability is the domain of Internet marketing and search engine optimization tactics.
 External findability can be very influential for businesses.
 Smaller companies may have trouble influencing external findability, due to being less aware to consumers.
 Other means are taken to make sure that they are found in search results.